Fall of the Fascist regime in Italy: The "forty-six days", armistice and civil war

 Grandi transmitted an account of the 2 August meeting to the foreign press representative on Sunday morning, but he knew it was blocked.
 Grandi understood that the new government wanted to let the Fascist contribution to the fall of Mussolini fade away.
 He convoked the ambassadors of Spain and Switzerland, who were eager to get a first-hand account, to his office in Montecitorio under the sole request that his account be published in the press.
 After the publication of the meeting in the Swiss press the next day, he met with Duke d'Acquarone, with whom he had an argument.
 Grandi later met the King, Badoglio and the Pope, proposing to be secretly sent to Madrid where he could meet his old friend Samuel Hoare, the British ambassador in Spain.
 He wanted to talk about Italy's surrender.
 The Germans were informed about his visit to Pius XII, and the Gestapo was tracing him.
 On 31 July, he met the new foreign minister, Guariglia, but Guariglia was not in a hurry to send him to Madrid.

-The conflicting actions of the Badoglio government over the forty-six days would bring about the national catastrophe of 8 September: the meltdown of the armed forces in the face of Nazi Germany's attack (occupying all of central and northern Italy by 19 September); the 9 September missing defense of Rome and flight of the royal family and the government; the 12 September freeing of Mussolini; the 23 September establishment of the Italian Social Republic; and the commencement of the Italian Civil War.
+The conflicting actions of the Badoglio government over the forty-six days, especially the Armistice of Cassibile with the Allies, would bring about the national catastrophe of 8 September: the meltdown of the armed forces in the face of the German Operation Achse designed to disarm them, occupying all of central and northern Italy by 19 September; the 9 September missing defense of Rome and flight of the royal family and the government; the 12 September freeing of Mussolini with the Gran Sasso raid; the 23 September establishment of the Italian Social Republic; and the commencement of the Italian Civil War.